PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - Save and Load Program Settings

-Some programs, in particular Desktop Widget like Rainmeter-style prorams, need to retain "state" or some series of settings.
+Some programs, in particular Desktop Widget like Rainmeter-style programs, need to retain "state" or some series of settings.

-This program is a tad large for a Cookbook, but it's a commmon enough feature to go ahead and include.
+This program is a tad large for a Cookbook, but it's a common enough feature to go ahead and include.
 Besides, it may give you some ideas.

 The idea here is that your program's settings are stored in a dictionary.
 This dictionary is then written to disk and loaded from disk.

-One type of program where this kind of feature is a requirement is when yuou make "rainmeter" tyle Desktop Widgets.
-These little programs almost always need to store some kind of state.... everything from the transprency of the widget to the zip code your program uses to look up the weather.
+One type of program where this kind of feature is a requirement is when you make "rainmeter" tyle Desktop Widgets.
+These little programs almost always need to store state.... everything from the transparency of the widget to the zip code your program uses to look up the weather.

 The architecture is quite simple.
-You keep your settings ina dictionary.
-Your GUI settings window modifies the dictionary and eventually it's written to disk so that the next time you run the probgram you don't have to set up everyihng that's been saved previously.
+You keep your settings in a dictionary.
+Your GUI settings window modifies the dictionary and eventually it's written to disk so that the next time you run the program you don't have to set up everything that's been saved previously.

 The package used to save / load that data is the JSON package.
 It makes writing and reading Python dictionaries downright trivial.
 I use it as a simplified database.
 You can also hand edit these files easily.

 The portions of this Recipe you'll need to modify to integrate into your code will be:

-* the default settings at the top
+* The default settings at the top
-* the mapping table to/from settings keys to element keys
+* The mapping table to/from settings keys to element keys
-* the settings filename
+* The settings filename
-* the settings window
+* The settings window
-* replace the "main" program with yours
+* Replace the "main" program with yours

 The simple main program is there to trigger the change settings event: